GabrielCrisnejo/sleakops_challenge/README.md

 ## Overview
 This project provides a REST API for retrieving AWS RDS pricing data from [AWS RDS Pricing Documentation](https://sleakops-interview-tests.s3.us-east-1.amazonaws.com/rds_us_east_1_pricing.json), filtering by various attributes, handling different contract types, and automating data ingestion from an external JSON source into a PostgreSQL database.
 The API allows adding, deleting, and modifying contract types for a specific product using the SKU as an identifier as well.

-The System Architecture Documentation can be found in the `docs` directory.
+The System Architecture Documentation can be found in the `docs` folder.
 ## Installation and Setup
 ### Prerequisites
 * Docker and Docker Compose installed.
-* Python 3.8+ installed.
 ### Steps to Run
-1. Create and activate the conda environment
+1. Create and activate a conda environment
 ```
 $ conda create --name sk_challenge python=3.12.2 -y
 $ conda activate sk_challenge